nikitodos/FirstNotes/README.md

-# First IT papers
+# First IT notes

-Some papers I've written for the uWave community (2016-2018).
+Some notes I've written for the uWave community (2016-2018).

 uWave was a forum based on SMF.
 I designed it and managed it between 2016 and 2018 for helping people with informatic diseases.